Skip to Content

 7. The Drinking Age is 16

 If you’re bringing your older teen to Germany, be aware that they can legally consume wine and beer.
-The drinking age is one of major cultural differences between the United States and Germany.
-It shocks many.
-Not me though.
+The drinking age is one of the major cultural differences between the United States and Germany.
+It shocks many, but not me.
 Prost!

 Anyone 16 years or older can consume wine and beer in the country.
-Consuming spirits or hard liquor is 18 years old.
-This is quite the contrast, as you must be 21 years old to legally drink in the United States.
+However, to consume spirits or hard liquor, one must be 18 years old.
+This is quite the contrast, as one must be 21 years old to legally drink in the United States.

 8. Different Dialects by Area

 The official language of Germany is “Hochdeutsch,” or “High German.”
-Also known Standard German, it’s spoken in several countries.
-According to optilingo.com, there are eight main dialects in German, and I’ve personally run into a couple.
+Also known as Standard German, it’s spoken in several countries.
+According to optilingo.com, there are eight main dialects in German, and I’ve personally encountered a couple.

 For example, in elementary school, I was friends with a girl whose family was from Northern Germany.
 They were used to speaking what is known as “Low German.”
-Unfortunately, I couldn’t understand any of the words as the dialect was so different.
+Unfortunately, I couldn’t understand any of the words as the dialects differed.
 It’s like comparing the King’s English to Louisiana’s Cajun English.

 9. Dinner is a Small Meal